 Liabilities of non-executive directors

-Accepting a NED appointment is not a decision to be taken lightly.
+Accepting a non executive appointment is not a decision to be taken lightly.
 Before you accept any board appointment you should understand what your legal responsibilities entail.

 Executive and non-executive directors don’t have to worry too much about liability as long as they perform due diligence in all their board duties.
 If they should be lax and not fulfil their duties and responsibilities appropriately, they could be held liable for any loss.
 The consequences for board directors can include loss of their board seat, fines and under the worst-case scenarios, prison time.
 Companies and NEDs also have much to lose in the way of reputational loss if board directors are lax in their board duties.